shivam2419/Scrapbridge-frontend/README.md

-This is ScrapBridge project backend part written in Django, there is all the api's and model structure needed to run our Scrapbridge project
+This is ScrapBridge project frontend part written in Reactjs, there is all the frontend code and structure needed to run our Scrapbridge project
 To run the project in your device, please download both the frontend and backend respositery.
 Backend repositery link : https://github.com/shivam2419/Scrapbridge-backend/